Norman Irish: The Graces

-Dispossession and defeat
+Resisting English Parliament

 In 1641, many of the Old English community made a decisive break with their past as loyal subjects by joining the Irish Rebellion of 1641.
 Many factors influenced the decision of the Old English to join in the rebellion; among these were fear of the rebels and fear of government reprisals against all Roman Catholics.
 The main long-term reason was, however, a desire to reverse the anti-Roman Catholic policies that had been pursued by the English authorities over the previous 40 years in carrying out their administration of Ireland.
 Nevertheless, despite their formation of an Irish government in Confederate Ireland, the Old English identity was still an important division within the Irish Roman Catholic community.
-During the Irish Confederate Wars (1641–1653), the Old English were often accused by the Gaelic Irish of being too ready to sign a treaty with Charles I of England at the expense of the interests of Irish landowners and the Roman Catholic religion.
-The ensuing Cromwellian conquest of Ireland (1649–1653), saw the ultimate defeat of the Roman Catholic cause and the almost wholesale dispossession of the Old English nobility.
-While this cause was briefly revived before the Williamite war in Ireland (1689–1691), by 1700, the Anglican descendants of the New English had become the dominant class in the country, along with the Old English families (and men of Gaelic origin such as William Conolly) who chose to comply with the new realities by conforming to the Established Church.
+During the Irish Confederate Wars (1641–1653), the Old English were often accused by the Gaelic Irish of having been too hasty to sign a treaty with Charles I of England at the expense of the interests of Irish landowners and the Roman Catholic religion.
+The ensuing Cromwellian conquest of Ireland (1649–1653), saw further defeat of the Roman Catholic cause and the almost wholesale dispossession of the Old English nobility leading to a revival of the cause before the Williamite war in Ireland (1689–1691) evolving into Jacobitism afterwards.
+Nevertheless, in the 1700s, Parliamentarians had become the dominant class in the country and with the end of the Jacobites in 1788, the Old Anglo-Irish cause evolved into the Irish Rebellion of 1798.
+Protestant Irish nationalists sometimes found their origins through Old English families (and men of Gaelic origin such as William Conolly) who had chosen to comply with Anglican rule by conforming to the established church.